harding/bitcoinops.github.io/_posts/en/newsletters/2021-01-13-newsletter.md

   forwarding protocol, [NAT-PMP][rfc 6886] (Network Address Translation Port Mapping Protocol).
 A listening Bitcoin client started with the `-natpmp` option will automatically open the listening port on NAT-PMP-enabled routers.
-  NAT-PMP support is added in parallel to UPnP (Universal Plug and Play) support which had been disabled by default in Bitcoin Core 0.11.1 after multiple security issues.
+  NAT-PMP support is added in parallel to the existing UPnP (Universal Plug and Play) support which had been disabled by default in Bitcoin Core 0.11.1 after multiple security issues.
 In contrast to UPnP, NAT-PMP uses fixed-size UDP packets instead of XML parsing and is therefore considered [less risky][laanwj